How to Write an Awesome Ensemble Cast

 Your Cast is Too Big:

 Another common problem is that you grew your ensemble too fast, without trimming the fat.
 Every point of view character in your cast needs to contribute something major to your novel.
 They shouldn’t be interchangeable with another character, and should truly earn their place in your ensemble cast.
-In most cases, I recommend limiting your ensemble to just four to seven POV characters.
+In most cases, I recommend limiting your ensemble to four to six POV characters.

 You Head Hop: